 Ensure that the Council has policies that result in services sensitive to the needs of all sections of the community.

-Use socio-economic data to ensure compliance with the policy, where appropriate
+Use relevant equality, demographic and local community information, where appropriate and proportionate, to inform policy development, decision-making and service provision.

 Monitor and evaluate the effectiveness of policy and practice on a regular basis as determined by law

 Develop a well-defined complaints procedure in dealing with alleged contraventions.

 In employment the aim is to provide a non-discriminatory working environment where discrimination, harassment or bullying is unacceptable and which will not be tolerated.
-Employment policies, procedures and practices will promote equality of opportunity in all decisions regarding recruitment, selection, training, promotion and career management will be based solely on objective and job related requirements.
+Employment policies, procedures and practices will promote equality of opportunity in all decisions regarding recruitment, selection, training, promotion and career management and will be based on objective, lawful and job-related requirements.

 In access to services the aim is to ensure that all those who receive from the Council or wish to use a Council service can do so without fear of discrimination or disadvantage.